-Welcome to Module 2.
+Welcome to Module 2: A Deep Dive into the Uses of Multiple Criteria.
 What should we consider when identifying children for highly capable programs and services?
-This is one of the most difficult questions to answer in the field of gifted education today.
-The research and standards regarding best practices in identification include "the use of multiple criteria" when designing procedures and processes for the identification and selection of students who may benefit from highly capable services.
-In this session, we will unpack what is meant by "multiple criteria" - not only what is considered multiple criteria, but also how to use the many and varied sources that are collected to determine a student's educational needs.
+This is one of the most difficult questions to answer in the gifted education field.
+The research and standards regarding best practices include "the use of multiple criteria" when designing procedures and processes for the identification and selection of students who may benefit from highly capable services.
+In this session, we will unpack what is meant by "multiple criteria."
+Not only, will we understand what multiple criteria is, but also how to use the many and varied sources that are collected to determine a student's educational needs.